 Commentary: Decades in the making, North-South Korea summit holds key to Korean Peninsula's future

-If the summit between South Korean President Moon Jae-in and North Korean leader Kim Jon Un goes poorly, tensions will spike on the Peninsula, says one observer from the University of Southern California.
+If the summit between South Korean President Moon Jae-in and North Korean leader Kim Jong Un goes poorly, tensions will spike on the Peninsula, says one observer from the University of Southern California.

 LOS ANGELES: The upcoming summit between South Korean President Moon Jae-in and North Korean leader Kim Jong Un will be more important than any meeting between Kim and US President Donald Trump that may follow.